temporalio/documentation/README.md

 You can view the published documentation at https://docs.temporal.io.

-This documentation utilizes the [Docusaurus 2](https://v2.docusaurus.io/) framework, a modern static website generator, which makes it possible to build and view the documentation locally.
+This documentation utilizes the [Docusaurus 2](https://v2.docusaurus.io/) framework, a modern static website generator, which makes it possible to build and view documentation locally.

 ## Contribution guidelines

 Contributions from the community are highly encouraged.

+To ensure that each change is relevant and properly peer reviewed, we request that you adhere to open source contribution best practices.
+GitHub's [first-contributions repo README](https://github.com/firstcontributions/first-contributions) offers a decent overview.

 To contribute please follow these steps.

 ### Fork and clone

-To ensure that each change is relevant and properly peer reviewed, we request that you adhere to open source contribution best practices.
-GitHub's [first-contributions repo README](https://github.com/firstcontributions/first-contributions) offers a decent overview.

-Start by forking the project into your own GitHub account.
+Start by forking the project into your GitHub account.

 ![Fork repository button](static/img/readme/forkrepo.png)

-Using git, clone your fork onto your local machine.
+Then, using git, clone your fork locally.

 ```bash
 $ git clone git@github.com:<your-account>/documentation-legacy.git